imjoshin/bundler-benchmarking/README.md

 6. Update this README's results below

+## Known Issues

+- Parcel configuration isn't set to render in browser
+- Rollup configuration isn't set to render in browser

 ## Results
 <!---
 If you run a new test, please replace the results here with your results.md that was generated.